ASFHyP3/hyp3-docs/docs/using/downloading.md

 ![On Demand Filters](../images/on-demand-filters.png)

-If the user who submitted the job also provides you with the Project Name, you can apply that search filter, as well.
-The drop-down list in the Project Name field only displays the list for the user who is logged in, so you will not be able to look up another user's list of Project Names using this interface.
+If the user who submitted the job also provides you with the **Project Name**, you can apply that search filter, as well.
+The drop-down list in the **Project Name** field only displays the list for the user who is logged in, so you will not be able to look up another user's list of Project Names using this interface.

 ### Using the HyP3 Python SDK